sboily/wazo-calld-queue/README.md

-Add queue control to wazo-calld
+Add queue control to wazo-calld and publish to Wazo websocket Queue log from wazo-call-logd.

 Installation
 ------------